lanl/Nautilus/doc/sphinx/src/concepts.rst

 exception of the neutral bosons, which are their own antiparticle.

 The quarks and leptons are organized into *generations* (first, second, and third) and *subtypes* (down-type or up-type for quarks, charged or neutral for leptons).
-Nautilus does not include third-generation leptons or any quarks.
+Nautilus does not include any quarks, but they are useful for classifying composite particles.

-*Hadrons* are composite particles, described as a combination of two or more "valence" quarks.
+Composite particles are called *hadrons* and are described as a combination of two or more "valence" quarks.
 If the particle has two valence quarks, it is called a *meson*.
 If the particle has three valence quarks, it is called a *baryon*.
 Further combinations (*tetraquarks*, *pentaquarks*, and so on) are sometimes referred to as "exotic" hadrons, and are currently not included in Nautilus.

 Particles Available in Nautilus
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~